 Again and again, I’m asked for simple meals to take to the office, university, etc. Immediately, I thought of one of my favorite breakfast recipes which you can prepare very simply and quickly the night before.
 Plus, foolproof, scout’s honor!

 Buckwheat, a pseudocereal

 Buckwheat sounds like wheat, but it’s not.
 Buckwheat is not a grass and not related to grains like wheat, rye or spelt.
 It is related to sorrel, knotweed, and rhubarb.
 Its name probably comes from the similarity to beechnuts.
 Especially in Russia and in the Near East region, it is very popular.
 Unlike traditional grains, buckwheat is always ground as a full-grain.
 Therefore, each buckwheat flour is also a wholemeal flour at the same time.
 However, you should make sure that you buy unshelled buckwheat because the shell contains inedible ingredients that can trigger allergies.
 Shelled buckwheat should be washed hot or boiled.
 Skim off the red slime before you eat or process it.

 In addition, buckwheat is gluten-free and fully loaded with important minerals, filling fiber, as well as plant-based proteins.
 However, since it is gluten-free, it lacks the binding gluten and behaves differently than conventional flour in baking.
-Therefore, gluten-free breads with buckwheat also have a different consistency than conventional wheat breads.
+Therefore, gluten-free bread with buckwheat also has a different consistency than conventional wheat bread.

 Overnight buckwheat is the cold answer to porridge